catid/snowshoe/README.md

 The possibility of using a change of variables and specially chosen Q-curve parameters to use the efficient dedicated addition formula from [5] for a = -1 with a correction post-step (LaineyCurves.md) was also explored.

-introducing additional complexity and dangerous incomplete addition laws to save one multiplication per addition seems like a desperate choice to me for little practical gain, especially since the number of additions is already
+However, introducing additional complexity and dangerous incomplete addition laws to save one multiplication per addition seems like a desperate choice to me for little practical gain, especially since the number of additions is already